John-Ross Rizzo: Grants and research

-The first domain is motor control and behavioral science in brain injury.
-He seeks to understand how eye control intersects with hand control during eye-hand coordination after acquired brain injury (ABI) and what role vision and eye movements play in motor recovery.
-His Team was instrumental in characterizing eye-hand dyscoordination in stroke and has worked to translate these findings to other patient populations.
+Rizzo works in motor control and behavioral science in brain injury.
+He researches how eye control intersects with hand control during eye-hand coordination after acquired brain injury (ABI) and what role vision and eye movements play in motor recovery.
+He has helped to further research in characterized eye-hand discoordination in strokes.
 The research was funded by the National Institutes of Health, among other foundations and governmental sponsors.
+Rizzo also works in assistive technologies such as visual aids.
+He has worked with others in order to develop visual aids designed to help with spacial perception.
+The research was funded by the National Science Foundation, among other foundations, corporate sponsors, and governmental agencies.